 How to Get Off of Email Blacklists

-If you handle your own email delivery, we encourage you to check your return path or abuse the mailbox.
-The email return path may also sometimes be referred to as reverse path, MAIL FROM, and envelope from.
+If you handle your email delivery, we encourage you to check your return path or abuse the mailbox.
+The email return path may sometimes be called reverse path, MAIL FROM, and envelope from.

 From there, you may see whether a DNSBL list owner blacklisted your email or there’s a link to unlist your IP address or domain from that service.
 Doing these can help you get off the email blacklist.

-Sometimes, editing your email header can improve your deliverability too, although there are a host of other things that play into consideration, like your sending reputation.
+Sometimes, editing your email header can improve your deliverability, although a host of other things play into consideration, like your sending reputation.

 2. Keep Your List Curated

 One predominant culprit why an email is put on a blacklist is because it has included bad email addresses in its list.
-Worst case, some of these addresses are spam emails or spam traps.
-This can almost always guarantee your inclusion on a list of spam domains.
+In the worst case, some of these addresses are spam emails or traps.
+This can guarantee your inclusion on a list of spam domains.